foliovision/fv-wordpress-flowplayer/readme.txt

 To remove our branding and add your own branding and get access to additional pro support, [you can buy your own license here](://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/buy).

 Licenses are on a May Day half price launch sale for May 2013.
-Don't miss out.
+Don't miss out!

 **Additional Technical information**